-In 1972 when the entire City of Cape May was placed on the National Register of Historic Sites, The Mainstay was one of sixteen buildings in the City selected to be recorded by The Historic American Buildings Survey.
-Architectural plans of the building and important historic details where carefully prepared and are now stored in the Library of Congress.
+In 1972 the entire city of Cape May was placed on the National Register of Historic Sites.
+The Mainstay was one of sixteen buildings in the city selected to be recorded by The Historic American Buildings Survey.
+Architectural plans of the building and important historic details were carefully prepared and are now stored in The Library of Congress.

 In 1977, Tom and Sue Carroll purchased the building and began an extensive restoration project.
 They opened a bed-and-breakfast, which they named The Mainstay Inn.
 In 1980, the neighboring property was purchased and converted into six additional rooms and the apartment.
 Known as "The Cottage" this classic Victorian's design is also attributed to Stephen Decatur Button and was originally built as a private summer home in 1870.
 The Cottage is adjacent to the Inn across a brick walkway that transverses a lovely garden with a Victorian fountain